zoxpx/pxdocs/content/start-here-installation.md

 Linux kernel | Version 3.10 or greater.
 Docker | Version 1.13.1 or greater.
 Key-value store | See Note 2 below.
-Shared mounts | See Note 3 below.
-Portworx nodes | See Note 4 below.
+Portworx nodes | See Note 3 below.

 **Note 1**: Open ports 9001-9016 on all Protworx nodes.
 Also open the KVDB port. \(As an example, `etcd` typically runs on port 2379\).